I enjoy compact gardening on a budget and have grown my own tobacco for many years.

 - *Bonus* clever way: Claude Desgroseilliers has sent me the following brilliant suggestion: "I use a hand-operated pasta machine to slice my tobacco leaves, my machine has two attachments, one for spaghetti which I use to cut the tobacco."

 Further up the page, I suggested that you let one plant flower for seed.
 This has several advantages:

 - You don't have to fork out another $2.50 for seed.
-In fact, a little bit of bartering might even get your money back.
+In fact, with a little bit of bartering, you might even make your money back.

 - You may have had difficulty getting seed in the first place.
 Problem solved!

 - The seed will have adapted to your environment.